-Possible injuries from being rear ended include whiplash, traumatic brain injury (TBI) including concussion, fractured ribs, bruised lung, and others.
+Other possible injuries from being rear-ended include traumatic brain injuries (including concussions), fractured ribs, bruised lungs, and other conditions.
 Motor vehicle accidents are a leading cause of injuries and fatalities in the United States.

 If you have a whiplash injury, you probably have a headache, and your neck is stiff and sore.
 Depending on the severity of the injury, you might experience significant pain.
 Most people start to see improvement within a few weeks or months after treatment for whiplash.
 Some people develop long-term neck pain and other problems.

-Traumatic Brain Injury (TBI) Including Concussion from Accident
+Traumatic Brain Injury (TBI) Including Concussion from Accidents

-Motor vehicle crashes are the second-leading cause of traumatic brain injuries (TBIs), according to the Centers for Disease Control (CDC).
+The Centers for Disease Control and Prevention (CDC) affirms that motor vehicle crashes are a leading cause of traumatic brain injuries (TBIs).
 When a blow to the head interferes with the brain’s ability to perform its tasks, the person has suffered a TBI.